phpearth/docs/interoperability/nopaste.md

 ---
-title: "How to Share and Run Code Online (List of Nopaste Services)?"
+title: "Nopaste List and Services to Share and Run Code Online"
 updated: "September 18, 2016"
+permalink: "/nopaste/"
+redirect_from:
-permalink: "/faq/nopaste-services/"
+    - "/faq/nopaste-services/"
-redirect_from: "/faq/how-to-run-php-code-online/"
+    - "/faq/how-to-run-php-code-online/"
 ---

-## What is a nopaste service?
+## What is a nopaste?

 The term *nopaste* is a term used on the internet meaning to paste source code to a separate, dedicated site, and to then link to that pasted source code in